mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | If the pattern has a compartment set, this specifies the counted region.

 * | **reaction_rule**: ReactionRule = None
+  | Count the number of reactions that occurred since the start of the simulation.

 * | **region**: Region = None
   | Only a GeometryObject or SurfaceRegion can be passed as the region argument,